Short-Term vs. Long-Term Goals: Planning Your Financial Future

 Key long-term goals

 Now, let’s take a look at the bigger picture.
-The short-term goals we’ve examined don’t exist in isolation — they help you work toward long-term goals.
+The short-term goals we’ve examined don’t exist in isolation; they help you work toward longer-term goals.
 Here are some of the most important.

 Pay off debt

 If your debt is relatively small, you might achieve this in a shorter amount of time.
 However, with the average American having more than $5,700 in credit card debt as of the first quarter of 2022, many people will need five or more years to pay it off.
 If you only pay the minimum payment, it will take you even longer to pay off your debt and cost you thousands of dollars in interest.